interactive-intelligence/research-bootcamp/README.md

 To get started, **see schedule.md**, which contains weekly assignments, resources, and directions.

 ## Contributions
-This course is being developed by Chaytan Inman and Varun Ananth, with some input and advice from Prof. Ranjay Krishna.
+This course content is being developed by Chaytan Inman and Varun Ananth, with some input and advice from Prof. Ranjay Krishna.